How To Blur The Background On A Google Meet

 - Open Google Meet on your web browser and start a meeting.

-- At the bottom right part of your camera display, click the background blur icon to turn it on.
+- At the bottom right part of your camera display, click Change background and select Blur your background.

 - Click Join.